KoredeSec/azure-sentinel-home-soc/README.md

 ## How to Showcase on Resume

 **Project**: Azure Sentinel SOC Lab
-**Tools**: Azure VM, Microsoft Sentinel, Log Analytics, AMA, KQL, GeoIP, Watchlist, Workbooks
+**Tools**: Azure VM, Microsoft Sentinel, Log Analytics, AMA, KQL, GeoIP, Watchlist, Workbooks, Logic Apps
 **Highlights**:
 - Built a honeypot VM to attract and study brute-force login attempts.
 - Enriched logs with geolocation and visualized attacks on a live map.
-- Implemented end-to-end SOC workflow from data collection to threat detection.
+- Created automated email alerts and log ingestion using Logic Apps and Azure Monitor.
+- Logged attacker metadata into a custom Log Analytics table for post-incident analysis.

 ---

 ## Conclusion
 This project was a deep dive into SOC workflows in the cloud.
 It allowed me to explore Microsoft Sentinel’s detection capabilities, log querying with KQL, and real-world attacker behavior.
-The experience has equipped me with the knowledge to investigate logs, automate response (planned), and create educational content around modern blue-team practices.
+The experience has equipped me with the knowledge to investigate logs, automate response, and create educational content around modern blue-team practices.

 ---

 ## Author
 **Ibrahim Yusuf**
-Cybersecurity Student | NACSS President | Cybersecruity and Cloud Enthusiast
+Cybersecurity Student | NACSS President | Cybersecurity and Cloud Enthusiast